murderteeth/kong/README.md

 - Make a path under `ingest/abis`, eg `ingest/abis/yearn/3/registry`

-- Add the contract's abi to the project as abi.json, eg `ingest/abis/yearn/3/registry/abi.json`
+- Add the contract's abi to the project as abi.ts, eg `ingest/abis/yearn/3/registry/abi.ts`

 - Update `config/abis.yaml` with the contract's abi path and sources